ekhadley/deepgrid/README.md

 The trained net I have included (trained for the default parameters I gave at the top) has played 100k episodes, with a batch size of 64, totalling 6.4 million states seen in training.
 Its average score is
-60. This is about the average human performance, maybe a stupid human, or a child, or a smart monkey.
-Average score 60 means it on average picks up almost 8 rewards, (Out of 12 on the board) so it's pathing is actually pretty effecient.
+71: about human level performance.
 I had some nice score gains for doing extra training with low epsilon (0.05-0.01) after the main training run.
 Training with higher epsilon at this point actually started hurting my performance.
 Probably an estimation bias going on that causes this.